-- (1) The facility owner shall store all recorded fault data for at least a two year period.
-This data shall be stored in the form of a computer file or files. - (2) Facility owners shall provide fault recordings to ERCOT or North American Electric Reliability Corporation (NERC) upon their request, within five days, along with channel identification and scaling information to allow analysis of the recordings.
-Fault recordings shall be shared between facility owners, upon their request, for the analysis of system disturbances. - (3) When multiple recordings exist for a single event, only report to ERCOT and NERC of data from the best recording, usually the closest recorder, is required. - (4) Data submissions shall be COMTRADE fault recordings, .cfg and .dat files, and one or more identification files that associate the COMTRADE recordings with system disturbances and ERCOT short circuit database bus numbers.
+- (1) The facility/equipment owner shall store all recorded fault data for at least a three year period.
+This data shall be stored in the form of a computer file or files. - (2) Facility/equipment owners shall provide fault recordings to ERCOT or the North American Electric Reliability Corporation (NERC) upon their request, within five days, along with channel identification and scaling information to allow analysis of the recordings.
+Fault recordings shall be shared between facility/equipment owners, upon their request, for the analysis of ERCOT System disturbances. - (3) When multiple recordings exist for a single event, only report to ERCOT and NERC of data from the best recording, usually the closest recorder is required. - (4) Data submissions shall be COMTRADE fault recordings, .cfg and .dat files, and one or more identification files that associate the COMTRADE recordings with ERCOT System disturbances and ERCOT short circuit database bus numbers.
 The identification file shall be a Microsoft Excel© spreadsheet or comma delimited ASCII text that can be read into a Microsoft Excel© spreadsheet.
 For this file, the data fields to be reported for each record, in the following order, are:

 Faulted Circuit Circuit or Bus (1, 2, A, B, N, S, etc.) From Bus (ERCOT short circuit database bus number) To Bus (ERCOT short circuit database bus number) Nominal Voltage of Faulted Branch or Bus (kV) Physical Fault Location in Percent from "From Bus" (if physical location found, i.e. not calculated location.
-If physical location not found, leave blank) Date (CST, MM/DD/YYYY) Time (CST, HH:MM:SS, 24 hour format) Cause Code
+If physical location not found, leave blank) Date (MM/DD/YYYY) Time (HH:MM:SS, 24 hour format) Cause Code Fault Recorder Circuit (1, 2, A, B, N, S, etc.)